-Glycolysis is the initial stage of cellular respiration that happens when any form of sugar molecules breaks to release energy.
+Glycolysis is the primary stage of cellular respiration that happens when the form of sugar molecules breaks to release energy.
 Glucose is the most common form of sugar, from which the term glycolysis originates.
 The metabolic pathway helps in breaking and converting one molecule of glucose- C6H12O6 into two molecules of pyruvate – CH3COCOO− + H+.
-The total amount energy, released in glycolysis process is used to produce energy molecules called ATP (Adenosine triphosphate) along with reduced NADH (nicotinamide adenine dinucleotide).
+The total amount of energy, released in the glycolysis process is used to produce energy molecules called ATP (Adenosine triphosphate) along with reduced NADH (nicotinamide adenine dinucleotide).

 In most living organisms, the glycolytic enzymes are produced in the form of the cytosol in cells.

 This metabolic pathway was discovered by three German biochemists- Gustav Embden, Otto Meyerhof, and Jakub Karol Parnas in an early 19th century and known by EMP pathway (Embden–Meyerhof–Parnas), named after its discoverers.

 The complete glycolysis consists of two stages: